kivy/kivy/doc/sources/contribute.rst

     #.
 Clone your fork of our repository to your computer.
 Your fork will have
        the git remote name 'origin' and you will be on branch 'master'.
     #.
 Install our pre-commit hook that ensures your code doesn't violate our
        styleguide by executing 'make hook' in your clone.
+This will run our styleguide check whenever you do a commit, and if there are violations in the parts that you changed, your commit will be aborted.
+Fix & retry.

 Now, whenever you want to create a patch, you follow the following steps:

     #.
 See if there is a ticket in our bug tracker for the fix or feature and
        announce that you'll be working on it if it doesn't yet have an assignee.
     #.
 Create a new, appropriately named branch in your local repository for